KareimGazer/Classify-Cifar-100/README.md

 # Classify-Cifar-100

 ## Abstract
 Image classification is the objective of identifying whether the image belongs to a particular predefined class or not.
-It's of vital importance in this era. latest advances in that field enabled self driving cars to be a reality, doctors to detect deseases, and people with disabilities to have a better life.
+It's of vital importance in this era. latest advances in that field enabled self driving cars to be a reality, doctors to detect diseases, and people with disabilities to have a better life.
 Image classification can be extended to Image detection - detect whether something exists in an image - , and image recognition - which is the ability of software to identify objects, places, people, writing and actions in images.
-In this paper we try to tackle the challange by providing two solutions to classify 100 classes in a large data set. we explain our methods, show the results, and discuss how we acheived them.
+In this paper we tackle the challenge of classifying the 100 classes of the CIFAR-100 large dataset by providing two solutions (namely, MCSVM and Deep Conv Net) and explain our methods, show the results, and discuss how we achieved them.
 ## Problem Definition
 It's required to classify 100 classes of objects found in images of the CIFAR-100 dataset, which contains 50000 training example and 10000 test samples.
 Images are of size 32x32x3 RGB colored 3-channels images.